-Your trip will start from visiting Wat Trimit,this temple is known for its famous Golden Buddha constructing during the Sukhothai period.
-The image of solid gold is 3 meters high and weighs five and a half tons.
-Your second stop will be Wat Pho, it is one of Bangkok’s oldest and largest temples.
-Wat Pho was built by King Rama I about 200 years ago and houses the gigantic gold plated Reclining Buddha image.
-This unique image is 49 meters long and 12 meters high with beautifully inlaid mother-of-pearl soles, then your last stop is The Royal Grand Palace, the nations's landmark and the most revered royal monuments.
-You will see the Palace that were used for different occasions as The Coronation Hall, Funeral Hall and Royal Guest House and the mysterious famous Emerald Buddha （Wat Phra Kaew）, the most revered Buddha image in Thailand.
-Lunch at local restaurant, and then return to hotel.
-Afternoon is free at leisure.
+After having lunch, you will return to Bangkok, and you will visit Wat Pho, which is one of Bangkok’s oldest and largest temples.
+Wat Pho was built by King Rama I about 200 years ago and houses the gigantic, gold-plated Reclining Buddha image.
+This unique image is 49 meters long and 12 meters high with beautifully inlaid mother-of-pearl soles.
+Your last stop is The Royal Grand Palace, the nation's landmark and the most revered royal monument.
+You will see the Palace, which is used for many different occasions, and you will see The Coronation Hall, the Funeral Hall, the Royal Guest House, and the mysterious, famous Emerald Buddha (Wat Phra Kaew), the most revered Buddha image in Thailand.

 2. Asiatique is a nice place to chill out by yourself.
 It combined two of the most popular shopping experiences in the city: a night bazaar and a mall.
 Open from 17:00, spending an evening here is no problem: you’ll have good fun browsing the boutiques, picking up gifts or something for yourself; you are guaranteed to find something you would like to eat and if this isn’t enough entertainment, shows are performed nightly: Calypso ladyboy cabaret and soon, a classic Thai puppets performance.